brianleroux/Cordova/generate-template/doc/index.md

 	./bin/plugin/shotgun/ios ....... copies native/www code into correct places
 	./bin/plugin/shotgun/android ... copies native/www code into correct places

+Consider the `shotgun` scripts private for the moment.
+I'm fairly certain that logic will change.

 Other Utilities
 ---

-Cordova comes bundled with a suite of other useful utilities.
+Cordova comes bundled with a suite of other useful utilities for mobile dev.

 	./bin/util/validate-config ... validates `./www/config.xml`
 	./bin/util/read-config ....... output a value from `./www/config.xml`